This is a sub-entry for gerbe.

 A stack of groupoids, , on is locally non-empty if there is an open covering of for which each groupoid is non-empty, for .

-A stack of groupoids, , on is said to be locally connected if there is an open covering of for which each groupoid is connected, for .
+A stack of groupoids, , on is said to be locally connected if for each open in there is an open covering of such that all elements in become connected in all .

 It is important to note that it does not state in the definition of a gerbe that the open cover that we have over which it is non-empty is or is not one over which it is connected.

 Local connectedness can be well stated by saying that for the various , if and are local objects defined over , the set is not empty.
 (Translation: a ‘local object’, or ‘locally defined object’, of is a ‘local section’ of , say, over , in other words, an element in .

 To see locally non-empty: If is any open set in , then as , the category of -torsors over , it has at least the trivial G-torsor (over ) amongst its objects, so is locally non-empty.

 Next look at again.
 Any two -torsors are locally isomorphic to each other, since they are both locally isomorphic to the trivial -torsor, so, if and are two -torsors, there is an open cover such that over that cover and are isomorphic, hence is locally connected.
 We thus have that is a gerbe.

 The notion of a -gerbe arises in the article gerbe, but one needn’t use just a group .
 Fix a sheaf of abelian (possibly not necessary) groups on .
 Then an -gerbe is a gerbe on such that for any open on we have a functorial isomorphism for all .

 Note that since is a stack, is a sheaf, so by isomorphism we mean an isomorphism as sheaves, and by functorial we mean given another object , the isomorphism commutes

 In particular, we get that for any two objects we have that the sheaf is an -torsor.
 This gives that if there is some object over , namely that , then the set of isomorphism classes of obects in is in natural bijection with .